SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 3. Edit `my-service.cds` under the `srv` module to add the new entity `BackendProductData`

 ```
-using my.furnitureshop from '../db/data-model';
+using com.company.furnitureshop from '../db/data-model';
 service CatalogService {
 	entity Wishlist @read @update as projection on furnitureshop.Wishlist;

 @cds.persistence.skip
   entity BackEndProductData as projection on furnitureshop.BackEndProductData;
 }